 How Much Does A Recruiter Make?

-According to Glassdoor, a the national average for a recruiter salary is just shy of $50,000 per year.
-That figure is for the United States and does not take commission structures into consideration.
+According to Glassdoor, the United States national average for a recruiter salary is just shy of $50,000 per year.
+But that does not take commission structures into consideration.
 We will explore some of the individual differences below.

 Average salary ranges depend on a number of factors.
 Years of experience, different skill sets, the specific industry, and location of the job will all affect the salary.
 There are also different categories of recruiters such as internal HR recruiters or agency recruiters, and we’ll get to that a little later in the post.